The terms we use carry with them significance. They can denote power and strength, or they can also denote weakness and other negative biases.

 So what do you think?
 Please share your reactions and – especially if your vision is different from typical – your other suggestions!

-Brian Switzer is the access technology instructor at Career Launch @ Perkins, a first-of-its kind program designed to give visually diverse young adults the skills, experience and support they need to land career-track jobs.
+Brian Switzer is the program and training specialist at Career Launch @ Perkins, a first-of-its kind program designed to give visually diverse young adults the skills, experience and support they need to land career-track jobs.

 A high school math teacher earlier in his career, Brian became interested in access tech after losing his own vision.
 Since then, he has consulted with a number of fitness-minded tech firms like RunKeeper and Strava to make their digital applications more accessible.
 Brian is an outspoken advocate for people with blindness, low vision and deafblindness and holds a Master’s Degree in Public Policy from Suffolk University.